 Sonny is clearly a shareholder in Microsoft.
 Otherwise, why would he care about the share prices of one company?
 He wants to save money because Microsoft's share price is down which therefore would effect any dividend he receives from the shares in the company that he owns.

 Who bought these shares?
 It was clearly not Sonny, shown to be a worthless loser until halfway through the movie.
-I submit that it was his father who bought the shares for him in the past, so that Sonny has a lifelong source of income - share dividends - no matter what he does.
+I submit that it was his father who bought the shares for him when he was younger, so that Sonny has a lifelong source of income - share dividends - no matter what he does.